Write for more information for our upcoming labor delegation to Colombia, planned for August or September

 The WWSC and AfGJ have an especially close relationship with Colombia’s National Unitary Federation of Agricultural Workers (FENSUAGRO).
-Fensuagro is the most repressed labor organization in Colombia and possibly the world.
+Fensuagro is one of the most repressed labor organizations in Colombia and the world.
 We have been part of notable successes in building awareness in the US of their struggles, having brought their leadership on a tour of the US, including participation in the Labor Notes conferences in 2016 and 2018, and helping them secure and build important relationships with US labor organizations.

 For more information, send an email to James@AFGJ.org or Maya@AFGJ.org